ruuda/noblit/doc/htree.md

 Tree nodes are 4096 bytes.

- * Byte 0 contains the depth of the nodes (0 for a leaf, 1 for its parent, etc.).
+ * Byte 0 contains the depth of the node (0 for a leaf, 1 for its parent, etc.).
  * Byte 1 contains the number of child nodes, say <var>k</var>.
  * Byte 2 contains the number of pending values, say <var>p</var>.
  * Bytes 3 through 31 are currently not used.